tomgxz/Kraken/README.md

 ```

 ##### auth_signup_post
-The flask backend will call this subroutine when the user submits the signup form.
+The Flask backend will call this subroutine when the user submits the signup form.
 It uses similar functionality to the `auth_login_post` function, including the passwords being hashed client-side.
-It uses the `verifyField` subroutine to check that fields are valid, along with the `createUser` subroutine to insert a new user into the database and add them to the server storage.
+It uses the `verifyField` and `isEmailFormat` subroutines to check that fields are valid and the `createUser` subroutine to insert a new user into the database and add them to the server storage.
 Both subroutines are shown later.

 ```python
 @self.app.route("signup",method=post)